-Evertiq - Nowi and Murata to jointly develop LoRa energy autonomous...
+Evertiq - Nowi and Murata to develop LoRa energy autonomous platforms

 © Murata Manufacturing Co.
 Ltd. Components | May 21, 2021

-Nowi and Murata to jointly develop LoRa energy autonomous platforms
+Nowi and Murata to develop LoRa energy autonomous platforms

 Murata and Nowi have entered a strategic partnership that aims to enable and simplify the development of sustainable energy autonomous IoT platforms for use in ‘Plug & Forget’ solutions.